Medulloblastoma – Brief Information

 Patients over 3 to 5 years with metastasised disease and/or who have been stratified to the high-risk group based on the biology of their tumour (such as patients with anaplastic / large cell medulloblastoma or with a medulloblastoma harbouring a TP53 mutation or MYCN amplification, respectively) will usually receive an intensified treatment.
 An intensified regimen includes at least a radiotherapy with higher doses as usual.
 For some patients, even a so-called induction chemotherapy may be given prior to radiotherapy.
 Either or, radiotherapy (of central nervous systems and tumour site) is always followed by maintenance chemotherapy.

 Note on the current SIOP HR medulloblastoma study for patients 3 years of age and older: As part of the SIOP HR medulloblastoma therapy optimising trial, it is currently being examined whether hyperfractionated accelerated radiotherapy (HART) or high-dose chemotherapy plus standard radiotherapy leads to better survival rates than current standard radiotherapy.
 In hyperfractionated radiotherapy, higher total radiation doses are administered in a larger number of sessions, twice daily and with a slightly lower radiation dose per session.
-High-dose chemotherapy is accompanied by a subsequent autologous stem cell transplant.
+High-dose chemotherapy is accompanied by a subsequent autologous stem cell transplantation.
 In addition, two types of maintenance chemotherapy are compared, also with regard to treatment outcomes and thus survival rates.
-The allocation of patients to the respective treatment arms (standard arm, study arms) is randomized [see randomisation.
+The allocation of patients to the respective treatment arms (standard arm, study arms) is randomized [see randomisation].

 Treatment of children younger than 3–5 years